Does Exposure to Natural Light Help Me Sleep?

 Create a Sleep-Friendly Environment

-- Ensure your bedroom is conducive to sleep by keeping it dark, quiet, and cool.
-Use blackout curtains or shades to block out light from streetlights or early morning sunlight, and consider using white noise machines or earplugs to minimize noise disturbances.
-Additionally, invest in a comfortable mattress and supportive pillows to promote restful sleep.
+• Keep your bedroom dark, quiet, and cool.
+Use blackout curtains and white noise machines if needed.
+Invest in a comfortable mattress and supportive pillows to promote restful sleep.